-Occasionally, a change in an agency's fiscal or law enforcement situation necessitates a change in its Methamphetamine Initiative award.
-Grant modifications under the Methamphetamine Initiative are evaluated on a case-by-case basis.
+Occasionally, a change in an agency's fiscal or law enforcement situation necessitates a change in its Child Sexual Predator Program award.
+Grant modifications under the Child Sexual Predator Program are evaluated on a case-by-case basis.
 All modification requests involving the purchase of new budget items must be approved, in writing, by the COPS Office prior to their implementation.
 In addition, please be aware that the COPS Office will not approve any modification request that results in an increase of federal funds.

 The COPS Office realizes that agencies may need to reprogram grant funds.
 Acceptable examples of such award modifications include purchasing additional equipment using cost-savings from approved items, or purchasing a different type of equipment due to changing needs.
-Under federal regulations, you may expend grant funds only as approved in the Financial Clearance Memorandum.
+Under federal regulations, you may expend grant funds only as approved in the FCM and FFM.
 Any requests to change or alter grant awards require written approval from the COPS Office prior to their implementation.
 Without prior written approval, you must continue to implement your grant as it was originally awarded and accepted by your agency.
-Please be advised that reprogramming requests for unallowable costs will not be approved (e.g., construction, indirect costs, etc.).
+Please be advised that reprogramming requests for unallowable costs will not be approved (e.g., construction, indirect costs).